Olaitan94/Migrating-data-from-S3-buckets-to-Redshift/README.md

 #### etl.py
 This doc contains commands for establishing connections to the warehouse, loading data into staging tables and inserting data from staging tables into the dimensional tables

-## Example Analysis carried out in Warehouse
-1. Who are our top 10 users?